 To change or revoke your medical and/or dental elections during a leave of absence or while on furlough, contact Benefits US Customer Service at 1-888-860-6178.

 Eligibility for Your Dependents

-You may elect coverage for your eligible dependents under the medical and dental program options you elect, provided you enroll them and supply the necessary documentation to verify eligibility.
-Eligible dependents include:
+You may elect coverage for your eligible Dependents under the Plan, provided you enroll them and supply the necessary documentation to verify eligibility.
+Eligible Dependents include: